slonigiraf/whitepaper/slonigiraf/ENG.md

 ### We Address These Challenges with the Issuance of Slon Token

-We propose using tokens specific to the Slonigiraf educational model to solve all described challenges.
+We propose using tokens specific to the Slonig educational model to solve all described challenges.
 In such a way, students will get tokens instead of real money, preventing their spending before actual use in education.
-Furthermore, it presents opportunities for private businesses to generate revenue through selling tokens, thus driving the adoption of the Slonigiraf educational model.
+Furthermore, it presents opportunities for private businesses to generate revenue through selling tokens, thus driving the adoption of the Slonig educational model.

 Administrators and politicians running government or educational organizations won't issue tokens because they don't stand to profit from it.
 A private, profit-driven organization is likelier to issue a token to advance education reform, with emission distributed among companies seeking to profit from it.
 We will name this token "Slon."

 ### Slon Token Price

-As previously discussed, Slon is a token designed to be used by students in the Slonigiraf educational model instead of actual currency.
+As previously discussed, Slon is a token designed to be used by students in the Slonig educational model instead of actual currency.
 The diploma cost and reimbursements can vary between countries, with Ethiopia having the lowest diploma cost among the most populous countries.
 Let's determine the price of a diploma in Ethiopia in Slon and the amount of reimbursement in Slon nominal.

 The calculated diploma cost in Ethiopia is 0.04722 USD, with a reimbursement of 0.05688 USD (1.2 times larger than the diploma cost).
 When selecting a nominal for the Slon token, it's essential to consider if students will be comfortable using it in transactions.
 The diploma cost in Slon should have as few decimal places as possible.
 It would be ideal if the diploma cost and reimbursement were whole numbers.
 The smallest whole number that gives an integer after division by 1.2 is 6.
 So, we propose using 6 Slon for the reimbursement and 5 Slon for the diploma cost in Ethiopia.
 At the same time, the diploma cost in Ethiopia is 0.04722 USD or 5 Slon.
 This calculation gives us a value of 1 Slon, being approximately 0.01 USD: